amiletti/My_codeigniter/README.md

 - Bootstrap
 - User and roles
 - Uri based permissions
-- ability to recover and change password
+- Ability to recover and change password
-- remember login via cookie
+- Remember login via cookie
 - file manager with model and db table